tomlurge/visionion/README.md

 If we skip months as too coarse anyway (but actually because they are so unwieldy irregular) we could get by with 4 possible integer values: 1, 6, 24, 168

 We probably need to pre-aggregate these timespans in MongoDB (which provides map/reduce functionality and an "aggregation framework".
 Maybe the [Cube](https://github.com/square/cube) project (based on D3.js) can be used.

+From an earlier version of the import scheme:
+	bgmed		span	period of validity			integer			-			length of the interval this dataset describes, in hours: one of: 1(default), 6, 24, 168

 _continents and political regions_